Amitro123/repo_artist/README.md

 - **Smart Detection**: Only generates new art when significant changes are detected (> 3 files or > 50 lines changed).
 - **AI Analysis**: Reads your code structure (Python, JS, Go, etc.) to understand what you are building.
-- **High-Quality Art**: Uses a custom-engineered prompt for "Dark Mode Sci-Fi" aesthetics.
+- **High-Quality Art**: Uses a custom-engineered prompt for "Hyper-Realistic 3D Isometric" aesthetics with volumetric lighting and glass structures.
 - **Automated**: Runs on `git push` via a local wrapper or GitHub Actions.

 ## Installation